 The Role Of The Governing Body

 The Governing Body works in close partnership with the headteacher, staff and the Academy Trust.
-Whilst the headteacher is, of course, responsible for the day to day running of the school, the governors are involved with such things as staffing, curriculum, school buildings and finance.
+Whilst the headteacher is responsible for the day to day running of the school, the governors are involved with teaching and learning.

-Main Governors’ meetings are held once a term including Full Governing Body meetings and Curriculum meetings which monitors and evaluates the standards of learning and teaching and the impact that the school makes on children’s achievement and attainment.
+Governors’ meetings are held once a term where governors monitor and evaluate the standards of teaching and learning and the impact that the school makes on children’s achievement and attainment.
 The Governing Body monitors how the school ensures that we achieve our national and locally set targets and the targets that we set ourselves.

 What We Do

 The governors of West Lynn Primary School are part of the management structure of the school.
 We hold regular meetings in which we discuss and make decisions concerning the school budget, staffing, school policies and many other issues that directly affect the well-being of the children at the school.

 Governors are happy to answer questions of a general nature about the school or the Governing Body, but any questions or concerns about individual children must first be raised with the relevant class teacher and then, if not dealt with to your satisfaction, with the Head.

 Parent Governor places will become vacant from time to time and the school will inform you when this happens.
 Application forms will be sent out and should there be more applicants than spaces available, an election will be held.